-2.3 The Acting Corporate Director of Sustainable Communities, Regeneration & Economic Recovery (1 October 2021 (Ref TMDD 0109)) agreed to the publication of notices under the Road Traffic Regulation Act 1984 (as amended) (RTRA) and associated consultation, for TMOs necessary to implement measures which would make permanent the temporary changes implemented to assist cycling on London Road.
-Consultation on the intended permanent scheme3 began 28 October and concluded on 18 November.
-20 responses were received, 11 supporting the proposals and 9 objecting.
-Objections and officer responses are summarised below, with additional detail on consultation responses and proposed actions in Appendix C.
+2.3 The Acting Corporate Director of Sustainable Communities, Regeneration & Economic Recovery agreed (1 October 2021, Ref TMDD 0112) to the publication of notices under the Road Traffic Regulation Act 1984 (as amended) (RTRA) and associated consultation, regarding the making of TMOs necessary to implement the I to make permanent temporary changes to assist cycling implemented in and around High Street.
+Consultation started on 28 October, closing on 18 November.
+18 responses were received, 13 supporting and 5 objecting.
+Objections and officer responses are summarised below, with additional detail in Appendix C.